SKMbiya/rc522-iot-demo/README.md

 rc522-iot-demo
 ==============

-A demonstration application that makes use of the rc522-iot API to interface with the mfrc522 RFID card reader
+A demonstration application that makes use of the rc522-iot API to interface with the mfrc522 RFID card reader and a Raspberry Pi Zero W

 Requirements
 --------